-During 2021, no major alterations were made to the traffic patterns between Finland, Germany, and Poland.
-Three Star-class vessels continued to ply between Helsinki and Travemünde, and two ro-ro vessels were sailing on the direct route between Hanko and Rostock supported by one weekly back-up departure between Helsinki and Rostock.
-The direct route from Hanko to Gdynia was operated with one ro-ro vessel, although in 2022 Polish traffic is operated with two smaller ro-ro vessels.
+During 2022, no major alterations were made to the traffic patterns between Finland, Germany, and Poland.
+Three Star-class vessels continued to ply between Helsinki and Travemünde, and two ro-ro vessels were sailing on the direct route between Hanko and Rostock.
+The direct route from Hanko to Gdynia was operated with two ro-ro vessels.

-NordöLink traffic is operated with four smaller ro-pax vessels.
+NordöLink traffic is operated with three smaller ro-pax vessels.

 Both of these services operate in one of the Emissions Control Areas, i.e. the Baltic Sea, where the sulphur content limits are stricter than globally.
-The sulphur limit for heavy fuel oil was reduced to 0.10% in 2015 in accordance with the MARPOL Convention.
+The sulphur limit for heavy fuel oil was reduced to 0.10 per cent in 2015 in accordance with the MARPOL Convention.
 Finnlines has invested in emission abatement technology to meet the new environmental regulations, and the effects of these investments on both the costs and sea freight rates have been taken into account in the tests.